carvenli/libQtShadowsocks-wiki/Developer-Guide.md

 The project `sslocal-libqss` in the directory `client` is used as a demonstration to show you how to use `Controller` class.

 Do bear in mind that all dependencies of `libQtShadowsocks` will be passed to your project as well.
-That is, including `QtCore`, `QtNetwork`, `QtConcurrent` and `Botan`.
+That is, including `QtCore`, `QtNetwork`, and `Botan`.